Get

 • Urination

-These signs of discomfort usually occur shortly after the dog consumes the dairy.
+These signs of discomfort usually occur shortly after the dog consumes dairy.
 However, they may occur many hours later.
-It all depends on how much the dog ate and how sensitive they are to lactose.
-Luckily, lactose intolerance isn’t a concern in dogs and doesn’t require any particular treatment.
+It all depends on how much the dog ate and their sensitivity to lactose.
+Luckily, lactose intolerance isn’t a concern in dogs and requires no particular treatment.

-Unless your dog is at risk of becoming dehydrated (which usually doesn’t occur unless there is an underlying health issue), then veterinary care isn’t needed.
+Veterinary care isn’t needed unless your dog is at risk of becoming dehydrated (which usually doesn’t occur unless there is an underlying health issue).
 Lactose intolerance cannot be cured; the only treatment is to avoid giving your dog dairy products.

 Can Dogs Eat Other Custard-Based Desserts?

-Practically all custard-based desserts include similar ingredients to flan, including eggs, milk, and sugar.
+Practically all custard-based desserts include similar ingredients as flan, including eggs, milk, and sugar.
 While custards aren’t toxic, these ingredients can be troublesome.
-There are plenty of other dog-safe desserts, such as dog-formulated ice cream and similar treats.
+There are many other dog-safe desserts, such as dog-formulated ice cream and similar treats.

-Feeding your dog any sort of custard can lead to digestive issues and even long-term health conditions if it is fed regularly.
-Plus, some custards may contain toxic ingredients, especially savory custards like quiche.
+Feeding your dog custard can lead to digestive issues and long-term health conditions if fed regularly.
+Plus, some custards, especially savory custards like quiche, may contain toxic ingredients.

 What Are the Risks of Feeding Dogs Lots of Sugar?

-Therefore, it is crucial to limit your dog’s intake of sugary foods, including flan.
+Therefore, limiting your dog’s intake of sugary foods, including flan, is crucial.
 It simply isn’t a healthy option.

 fat golden retriever